philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 # PSMC analysis pipeline
 ## Background and motivation
-Genomic data contains a wealth of information regarding the demographic history of populations.
+Genomic data contain a wealth of information regarding the demographic history of populations.
 One of the most interesting insights to emerge from the genomic revolution is that genomic data from just a few individuals or even a single individual can be used to estimate demographic trends for entire species or populations.
 A number of methods, summarized in [Mather et al.](https://doi.org/10.1002/ece3.5888), have been developed to take advantage of this information.
 We are going to use the method developed in 2011 by [Li and Durbin](https://doi.org/10.1038/nature10231) for this workshop.

-Using the curated read data and the shotgun reference genome we have developed for *Salarias fasciatus*, as well as a published reference genome for the species, we will align reads to the genome, call genotypes and consensus sequences, and run the PSMC program to estimate a demographic trajectory for this species.
+Using the curated read data and the shotgun reference genome we have developed for *Salarias fasciatus*, as well as a published reference genome for the species, we will map reads to the genome, call genotypes and consensus sequences, and run the PSMC program to estimate a demographic trajectory for this species.

 ## Step 1.
 Preparing reference genomes.

 The reference genomes we will be using are located in the `data` folder.
 The file `scaffolds.fasta` is the best shotgun assembly we created, while `GCF_902148845.1_fSalaFa1.1_genomic.fna.gz` is a more complete reference genome that was downloaded from [Genbank](https://www.ncbi.nlm.nih.gov/genome/7248?genome_assembly_id=609472).

-Move to the `data` folder and rename our shotgun genome `Sfa_shotgun_assembly.fa`.
+Move to your `data` folder and rename our shotgun genome `Sfa_shotgun_assembly.fa`.

---> may need to rename dir to reflect student directory

 ```
-cd /home/e1garcia/shotgun_PIRE/REUs/2022_REU/workshop/salarias_fasciatus/PSMC/data
+cd <yourdirectory>/workshop/salarias_fasciatus/PSMC/data
 mv scaffolds.fasta Sfa_shotgun_assembly.fa
 ```